 If the attendee does not already exist as a subscriber in your Drip account, then a new subscriber record will be created when the first event is sent.

 This lets you create workflows in Drip to send emails, campaigns, and more for powerfully automated email marketing.

 To create a workflow:

 Define your trigger, or the action that triggers the rest of the automated workflow.

 Name the trigger, and add a filter as needed.

 Choose an action.
 Based on the trigger you may choose to apply a tag, send a one-off email or campaign, move the subscriber between campaigns, and more.

-1. First, create a new workflow in Automation.
+1. First, create a new workflow in the Workflow tab.

-3. Then, add a "fork."
-This lets you follow up in one way if a subscriber took one action and in a different way if they took the other path.
+3. Next, add a Parallel Path.
+This lets you follow up one way if a subscriber took one action and in a different way if they took a different action (or path).

 Now you're ready!
-This workflow automates your email marketing based on whether someone attended your event live or not so you can use Crowdcast events to send powerfully targeted emails to your audience.
+This workflow automates your email marketing based on whether or not someone attended your event live, so you can use Crowdcast events to send powerfully targeted emails to your audience.